 In this atmosphere, Jeremy has found that an ounce of prevention can often be worth more than a pound of cure, which is why he enjoys working as outside corporate counsel to help employers proactively solve personnel issues on a day-to-day basis.
 Clients reach out to Jeremy for the following:

 - Guidance on personnel actions;

-- Offering guidance on personnel actions and compliance with anti-discrimination, disability, and leave laws
+- Compliance with anti-discrimination, disability, and leave laws;

-- Defended and reached favorable resolution of a class and collective action alleging that the franchisee of a national ice cream eatery failed to pay its employees overtime and took improper payroll deductions over the span of several years.
+- Defended and reached favorable resolution of class and collective action alleging that the franchisee of a national ice cream eatery did not pay certain employees overtime and took improper payroll deductions.

 - Obtained judgment on behalf of a bank in a lawsuit claiming that it induced its customer to enter a commercial lending transaction by making allegedly fraudulent misrepresentations, and preserved the favorable result through the appeals process.